clojurebridge-minneapolis/installfest/docs/setup_ubuntu.md

 ## Testing your setup

-You have set up Java, Nightcode, Leiningen, Git, and Heroku on your computer -- all the tools you will need for this course.
+You have set up Java, Atom, Leiningen, Git, and Heroku on your computer -- all the tools you will need for this course.
 Before starting, we need to test them out.

 Go to your terminal and download a copy of the [clojure-getting-started](https://github.com/heroku/clojure-getting-started) repository: